monzee/shiv/README.md

 generator for injectable factories for classes with constructor arguments that vary widely and is likely only known at the call site.
-This accomplishes the same goals as [assisted injection](https://github.com/google/guice/wiki/AssistedInject) but is very simplistic and less flexible.
+This accomplishes the same goals as [assisted injection](https://github.com/google/guice/wiki/AssistedInject) but in a very simplistic and less flexible manner.

 Suppose you have a class like this and you want Dagger to build it for you: